-Interior designers recommend the full preservation of harmony between the interior stair colour, the furniture and the floor of the house.
-Generally, dark colours work well for the traditional, classic interiors and for modern, contemporary interiors all the experts recommend light colours.
+Interior designers recommend the full preservation of harmony between the interior stair color, the furniture and the floor of the house.
+Generally, dark colors work well for the traditional, classic interiors and for modern, contemporary interiors all the experts recommend light colors.

 Also in terms of light, the same rule is observed, so that:

 - Open and natural shades are used for spaces with little light (white, natural beech, natural oak, cherry);